-Our sponsor and Pala have committed, pursuant to written agreements, to collectively purchase an aggregate of 7,500,000 private placement warrants (or 8,250,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable for one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$7,500,000 in the aggregate (or \$8,250,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor, Pala, Cantor and Roth have committed to fund \$12,500,000 in the aggregate (or \$14,000,000 if the underwriters' over-allotment option is exercised in full) and purchase an aggregate of 12,500,000 private placement warrants (or 14,000,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Of this amount, our sponsor will purchase an aggregate of 6,500,000 private placement warrants (or 7,700,000 warrants if the underwriters' overallotment option is exercised in full), Pala will purchase an aggregate of 3,000,000 private placement warrants (whether or not the underwriters' overallotment option is exercised), Cantor will purchase an aggregate of 2,000,000 private placement warrants (or 2,300,000 warrants if the underwriters' overallotment option is exercised in full) and Roth will purchase an aggregate of 1,000,000 private placement warrants.
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share.
-A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$250,000,000 (or \$287,500,000 if the underwriters exercise their over-allotment option in full) will be held in the trust account.
-If we do not complete our initial business combination within 24 months from the closing of this offering, the private placement warrants will expire worthless.
+A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing of this offering \$255,000,000 (or \$293,250,000 if the underwriters exercise their over-allotment option in full) will be held in the trust account.
+If we do not complete our initial business combination within 18 months from the closing of this offering (or up to 24 months from the closing of this offering if we extend the period of time to consummate a business combination, as described in more detail in this prospectus), the private placement warrants will expire worthless.
 The private placement warrants are subject to the transfer restrictions described below.
 The private placement warrants will not be redeemable by us so long as they are held by the initial purchasers or their permitted transferees.
 The initial purchasers, or their permitted transferees, have the option to exercise the private placement warrants on a cashless basis.
 If the private placement warrants are held by holders other than initial purchasers or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in this offering.
-Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering.
+Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering